-- Remove the fuel tank (see this chapter). - Remove the fuel pump from the fuel tank (see Fuel Pump section in this chapter). - Fill the fuel tank with some high-flash point solvent, and shake the tank to remove dirt and fuel deposits. - Draw the solvent out of the tank. - Dry the tank with compressed air. - Install the fuel pump on the fuel tank (see this chapter). - Install the fuel tank (see Fuel Tank Installation).
+- Remove the fuel tank (see Fuel Tank Removal). - Remove the fuel pump from the fuel tank (see Fuel Pump Removal). - Fill the fuel tank with some high-flash point solvent, and shake the tank to remove dirt and fuel deposits. - Draw the solvent out of the tank. - Dry the tank with compressed air. - Install the fuel pump on the fuel tank (see Fuel Pump Installation). - Install the fuel tank (see Fuel Tank Installation).

-Evaporative Emission Control System
+Evaporative Emission Control System (CAL Model)